RarelyCharlie/rarelycharlie.github.io/_draft/dark.md

 ![Default](/assets/dark/default.png){:style="box-shadow: 2px 2px 8px 0px rgba(0,0,0,0.75);"}

 The 7 Cups default (without Dark) is: normal theme, brightness 0 (in the middle), contrast 100%.
-There is not point in using these settings, except as a stating point for making changes:
+There is no point in using these settings, except as a stating point for making changes:

 ![Normal](/assets/dark/normal.png){:style="box-shadow: 2px 2px 8px 0px rgba(0,0,0,0.75);"}